Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Layers/RasterRenderingRule/readme.md

 ## How to use the sample

-Run the sample and use the drop-down menu at the top to select a rendering rule.
+Run the sample and click the button to choose a rendering rule.

 ## How it works